hosseinishr/HousePricePrediction/README.md

 - 'Id' column was dropped since it is a randomly generated number, and has no contribution to the target variable.
 - None of the rows were identified having a high percentage of missing values.
 - There are no columns that have only one unique value, so to drop the whole column.
+- No duplicated rows were observed.
+- It was checked for the categorical columns that no numeric value is saved as a string (object) in those columns.
+No problems were detected in that respect, and hence all our categorical columns are genuinely categorical.

 ### Dealing with the missing values
 - The missing values of 'MasVnrType' and 'Electrical' columns were dropped (total of 7 rows).